Want to learn more about this at Kettering Health?

 “Spending nights away from my long-awaited newborn was an incredibly difficult time of grieving I had no understanding of at the time,” she said.

-Being separated from her child, having her family in two different places, and waiting weeks to finally bring home her kids’ newest sibling, Bethanie started to feel the toll of the process.
+Being separated from her child, having her family in two different places, and waiting weeks to bring home her kids’ newest sibling finally, Bethanie started to feel the toll of the process.

 Soon after returning from maternity leave, Bethanie applied for a new job.
-Having gone to school to be a NICU nurse, Bethanie saw her dreams come to fruition as she began working at Kettering Medical Center.
+Having gone to school to be a NICU nurse, Bethanie saw her dreams come to fruition as she began working at Kettering Health Main Campus

 Bethanie saw many happy endings in her patients’ NICU stories.
 But she also witnessed high hopes evolve into deep sadness.